ddev/ddev-cron/README.md

 ```

 The default file configures a job to write the date to a log file `time.log` every minute.
-It is a simple arbitary example to show the service is working, and remind the user to change it to something more appropriate.
+It is a simple arbitrary example to show the service is working, and remind the user to change it to something more appropriate.
 You can add additional files into /etc/cron.d, or add additional lines to this one.

 - If you need help figuring out the syntax of a cron job, see [crontab guru](https://crontab.guru/).
 - For the usage of `crontab` see [crontab man page](https://manpages.debian.org/buster/cron/crontab.1.en.html).